coderefinery/git-intro/content/aliases.md

 ## Aliases

-- Aliases are a simple way to improve the usability of Git: for example `git ci` instead of `git commit`.
+- Aliases offer a way to improve the usability of Git: for example `git ci` instead of `git commit`.
 - Aliases are based on simple string replacement in the command.
 - Aliases can either be specific to a repository or global.